 - Certificates of completion, which are officially sanctioned as professional development

-- Unsure about client commitment: in other words, you might be concerned that you do not have enough clients to get started and/or to keep you going.
-A mitigation measure could be that you request letters of intent from your clients and/or delay starting until you have the number of clients you determine you need to succeed.
+- Unsure about client commitment: in other words, you might be concerned that you do not have enough clients to get started and keep you going.
+A mitigation measure could be requesting letters of intent from your clients and delaying starting until you have the number of clients you determine you need to succeed.

 - Budget: the budget is critical to ensure you have the funding you need to get started, including renting office space, buying or renting furniture, or purchasing larger ticket items, such as laptops, printers, etc. Additionally, you need to include a reserve to pay salaries since your clients may take 30 to 60 days to pay their invoices.
-The budget needs to include a reserve for the first 6, 9, or 12 months, based on when you think you will start to see real profit.
+Therefore, the budget needs to reserve for the first 6, 9, or 12 months, based on when you think you will start seeing a real profit.

-In developing the charter, especially the objectives, it is important to use the SMART method, which means that you provide enough detail to:
+In developing the charter, especially the objectives, it is essential to use the SMART method, which means that you provide enough detail to:

 Specify your objectives.
 So, don’t just say, I want to succeed in my business, but rather include: